Travel Healthy

 Do I need a booster for immunizations I’ve already had?

-You need a booster dose later in life for most of the immunizations you got as a child to stay protected.
+You need a booster dose later in life for some of the immunizations you got as a child to stay protected.

 Find out if you’re up-to-date on immunizationsopens in a new tab